morikeli/Xcalibur/README.md

-# dj-voice-assistant
+# Xcalibur
-A web based speech recognizer and translator built with Django in addition to other technologies
+**Xcalibur** is a web based speech recognizer and translator built with Django in addition to other technologies.

 ### Demo video